Internal Medicine & Transitional Year Residency Programs

-Selected candidates will be invited for interview.
-The interview invitation, confirmation of your interview day, and other correspondence will be sent via email.
-Please do not call the Department of Medicine to check on the status of your application.
-After your interview, please do not feel obliged to send a thank you note.
+Please do not call or email the Department of Medicine to check on the status of your application.
+In addition, after your interview, please do not feel obliged to send a thank you note.
 However, feel free to correspond if you have a specific question about the training program.

 Visas for Residency Training